 Four decades of deterioration—including a fire in 1995 that caused a partial roof collapse—have left the old school in tenuous physical condition, so use extreme caution if you decide to venture inside.
 Despite this, Public School Number Four is well-known in the area as the holy grail of abandoned places in Jacksonville FL.

-Proceed with caution, and if possible speak with the property owner or authorized parties about obtaining a permit to enter.
-It should be noted that the Annie Lytle Preservation Group does not allow people to enter to take photos when they are in the process of renovation meetings.
+Proceed to Annie Lytle with caution, and if possible speak with the property owner or authorized parties about obtaining a permit to enter.
+It should be noted that the Annie Lytle Preservation Group does not allow people to enter to take photos when they are in the process of renovations.

 Moulton & Kyle Funeral Home (Downtown)